 CTO | Co-founder

 Jonatan is one of the inventors of FineCell’s technology.
-He received his Master’s degree in Chemical Science and Engineering at KTH Royal Institute of Technology in 2013, and is planning on receiving his PhD degree in Fiber and Polymer Science in mid 2019.
-Jonatan’s research focuses on developing FineCell’s technology as well as exploring applications of FineCell’s products.
-Earlier research done by Jonatan has focused on antibacterial materials produced from cellulose using environmentally friendly processes and valorization of lignin using catalytic methods.
+He received his Master’s degree in Chemical Science and Engineering at KTH Royal Institute of Technology in 2013, and his PhD degree in Fiber and Polymer Science in 2019.
+Jonatan has been focusing on developing FineCell’s technology as well as exploring applications of FineCell’s products.
 The common theme of Jonatan’s work is to utilize chemicals and materials from renewable resources for applications with high value and great market potential.

 Prof. Monica Ek is one of the inventors of FineCell’s technology.
 Thanks to her earlier experience in working at large corporates, Monica has deep understanding of the industry of renewable chemicals and materials, as well as broad customer networks in relevant fields.
 As a professor at KTH Royal Institute of Technology and division head, Monica has strong interpersonal skills, leadership skills, as well as scientific research background.
 As a co-founder of FineCell, Monica is passionate about innovation and entrepreneurship.